vchat-meme-blip/polymarket-cafe/FEATURES.md

 The notification system is more than just alerts; it's part of your agent's memory, logged permanently on the server.

 -   **Notification Ledger:** Every alert sent to you—from research completion to Café trades—is recorded.
--   **Agent Awareness:** Your agent is equipped with a tool to access its own notification history, allowing it to understand the context of your follow-up questions for more natural and intelligent conversations.
+-   **User-Friendly Prompts:** If a notification fails because you haven't set a phone number, the system will now send a real-time toast notification to your web session, prompting you to update your settings.
 -   **Granular Control:** You have full control over your alerts.
-In your profile settings, you can enable or disable specific notification types, including alerts for every autonomous action your agent takes (e.g., "Starting Research," "Entering the Café").
+In your **Profile Settings -> Notifications Tab**, you can enter your WhatsApp-enabled phone number and enable or disable specific notification types, including alerts for every autonomous action your agent takes (e.g., "Starting Research," "Entering the Café").

+---

+## Task Management System

+The Task Management system allows you to give your active agent specific, long-term objectives.
+The `AutonomyDirector` is built with a "task-first" mentality.

+-   **Agent Tasks Panel:** From your Dashboard, you can access the **Agent Tasks** panel.
+This is your command center for creating and tracking missions for your agent.
+-   **Priority One: Task Execution:** On every tick, the `AutonomyDirector`'s first priority is to check if your agent has any `pending` tasks.
+If a task exists, it will **always** be executed before any other autonomous action is considered.
+-   **Task Detail Modal:** Click "Manage" on any task to open a detailed view showing the full objective, its current status, a complete activity log, and any web sources the agent used during its research.
+-   **Live Updates:** As your agent works on a task (e.g., "One-Time Research"), it will post live updates to the task log and send real-time WebSocket events to your client, allowing you to see its progress in the Task Detail Modal.

 ---